BC skip Clancy Grandy stepping away from women's curling | TSN

 It didn't take long for Team Grandy to find success as the foursome captured back-to-back BC Scotties titles in 2023 and 2024, earning the right to represent the province at the Canadian women's curling championship.

-Playing as the home team at the 2023 Scotties in Kamloops, Grandy and company posted a 5-3 round robin record before beating Quebec's Team Laurie St-Georges to advance to the playoffs.
+Playing as the home team at the 2023 Scotties in Kamloops, Grandy and company posted a 5-3 round-robin record before beating Quebec's Team Laurie St-Georges in a tiebreaker to advance to the playoffs.
 They lost to Manitoba's Team Jennifer Jones in the opening round.

 Team Grandy went 5-3 at the 2024 Scotties in Calgary, but missed the playoffs.